 At their best, Cioran’s aphorisms deftly puncture the narcissistic self-regard of a species who would reduce all the world to a vanity mirror.
 To the mind hopeful for the future, to the believer in cosmic destiny or human exceptionalism, naturally he seems grotesque, inhuman.
 But existence without the usual trappings, absent the usual pieties, is grotesque – is inhuman.
 Still, perhaps through Cioran one can ward off the temptation to megalomania and monomania.
 Read him, then, on a beautiful cloudless morning, with a chorus of birdsong, when you feel yourself to be the enduring centre of a kindly universe.
 Cioran offers the ultimate shock therapy, an alarm call, a rigourous dousing in the frigid bath of reality.
 This is the pang of realisation he induces: when life is at last apprehended for what it is not, and where to be, is to be mistaken.

 Alexandre Leskanich lives and writes in London.
 He is working on his first book, The Anthropocene and the Sense of History: Reflections from Precarious Life, a philosophical examination of the experiential texture of historicized life under conditions of ecological crisis. https://independentscholar.academia.edu/AlexandreLeskanich

 From The Philosopher, vol. 109, no. 4 ("Thinking Otherwise").
-If you enjoy reading this, please consider making a small donation or becoming a subscriber.
+If you enjoy reading this, please consider making a small donation.
 We are unfunded and your support is greatly appreciated.